splunk/observability-workshop/content/en/tko/session-2/docs/code_to_python.md

 {{% alert title="Workshop Question" color="success" %}}
 What changes are required if you need to make an update to your Dockerfile now?
 {{% /alert %}}

-## END OF TKO LAB

-We hope you found this session and lab useful.
-We have optional exercise you can do if you finish ahead of schedule, or if you would like to run this at home.
-Remember this resource can be used at customers to show the value / ease of OTEL.

-Please be sure to review our session and provide feedback so we may improve your experience.

-Happy Splunking!!